DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_system-manifest.md

 - Changing behavior or voice: update `V2_REDO_assistant-spec.md`, `V2_REDO_non-negotiable-guardrails.md`, and `V2_REDO_voice-calibration.md` together, then adjust use-case depth if flows change.
 - Changing how data is stored: update `V2_REDO_metadata-schema.md` (and related Supabase migrations) plus any chunking rules that rely on schema fields.
 - Rerunning ingestion: follow `V2_REDO_rerun-process.md` once populated; ensure embeddings and chunking configs are in sync.
+- Changing request/response or orchestration: update `V2_REDO_api-contract.md` and ensure it matches the canonical TS contract.
 - Updating this manifest: bump the version above and briefly note what changed so contributors can track the map itself.

+## 7. Changelog

+- 0.2 (Draft)
+  - Phase 3 documented as the runtime/API contract layer (no longer a placeholder).
+  - Validation doc marked as the system-level playbook rather than a placeholder.
+  - Added tuning/observability note for rerank + archetype confidence telemetry.
+  - Added change-management note for API contract updates and bumped manifest version.